 However, laws are much stricter around audio surveillance recordings.
 When it comes to audio, typically legal regulations stipulate that both parties have to be aware that a recording is taking place.

 So, if your landlord has installed security cameras in a public hallway, they are probably within their right—as long as there’s no audio being recorded.

 Again, the answer here is it depends.

 Tenants have a reasonable expectation of privacy and any video surveillance should not infringe upon that.

 Generally, cameras should only be installed in public spaces and visible to everyone so renters are aware they are being watched.
 And, as noted above, there is much more regulation around wiretapping and audio recordings.

-In general, landlords should make tenants aware through notice or communication that security cameras will be installed and where—not only as a courtesy but also as a legal protection.
+In general, landlords should make tenants aware through notice or communication that security cameras will be installed and where.
+This is not only a courtesy but also a legal protection.